 Lidl estimates that by ditching black plastic from their fruit and veg, the chain could save around 50 tonnes of plastic from going to landfill sites each year, meaning a significant reduction in plastic waste.
 So, if you’re buying things like mushrooms, asparagus, green beans or baby sweetcorn from Lidl, it won’t be in black plastic.
 They’ve also indicated that they’re planning to stop using it for other items including fish, meat and poultry.

 Ryan McDonnell, Lidl’s commercial board director is quoted as saying:

 “This significant move away from black plastic demonstrates our dedication to tackling this important topic.”

 Why use non-recyclable black plastic in the first place?

-It’s a great question and one that we here at Metro Waste don’t have a definitive answer for.
+Since plastic disposal is a bit of a problem, why use it? t’s a great question and one that we here at Metro Waste don’t have a definitive answer for.
 We can only speculate that it may be because black plastic is more appealing on the eye for the end-consumer (you and I) when we cast our gaze over the goodies on the shelf.
 Shiny black plastic may be better at concealing scuffs or stains or it may just be because it looks “cooler”.
 If you know the reason, let us know in the comments below.

 Are you passionate about plastic?